How Much Do I Need to Retire at 62?

-Many Americans have the life-long goal of a comfortable retirement, but don’t know how much it costs to retire or how much they should have saved by the time they leave the workforce.
-We’re committed to helping seniors live The GoodLife in Retirement, so click on a link below to read about these topics related to planning for your future.
+Many Americans have the life-long goal of a comfortable retirement, but many don’t know how much it costs to retire or how much they should have saved by the time they leave the workforce.
+Additionally, many Americans have become interested in retiring a little earlier than the usual 65.
+You might be asking, how much money do I need to retire?—and how much do I need to retire by 62?

 A retirement study (2017) published by Merrill Lynch in conjunction with Age Wave, “Finances in Retirement: New Challenges, New Solutions”, shows that the average cost of retirement is over $700,000 or about 2.5 times that of the average house.
 Compared to other big expenses during life, retirement is usually the highest.